kyudongkim/genesis-doc/source/user_guide/getting_started/hello_genesis.md

 If you want to load a Franka arm using an external **URDF** file, you can simply change the morph to `gs.morphs.URDF(file='urdf/panda_bullet/panda.urdf', fixed=True)`.
 Note that unlike MJCF file which already specifies the joint type connecting the robot's base link and the `world`, URDF file doesn't come with this information.
 Therefore, by default the base link of a URDF robot tree is disconnected from the `world` (or more precisely, connected to `world` via a `free` 6-dof joint).
 Therefore, we need to additionally specify `fixed=True` for `morphs.URDF` and `morphs.Mesh` if you want the base link to be fixed.

-#### Build The Scene and Start Simulating
+#### Build the scene and start simulating
 ```Python
 scene.build()
 for i in range(1000):
     scene.step()
 ```
 Now that everything has been added, we can start the simulation.
-Note that we now need to ***build** the scene first by calling `scene.build()`.
+Note that we now need to ***build*** the scene first by calling `scene.build()`.
 This is because genesis uses just-in-time (JIT) technology to compile GPU kernels on the fly for each run, so we need an explicit step to initiate this process, which puts everything in place, allocates device memory, and creates underlying data fields for simulation.

 Once the scene is built, an interactive viewer will pop up to visualize the scene.
 The viewer comes with various keyboard shortcuts for video recording, screenshot, switching between different visualization modes, etc. We will discuss more details on visualization later in this tutorial.